Thu, 20/04/2006 - 07:53

 The growth of Felcom Data has been boosted by the fact that many larger fund service providers are unwilling to take on products that do not meet their criteria for being of a minimum size or very standard in their design.
 While such firms often lack the flexibility to accommodate the uniqueness of each product they administer, Felcom has made it the focus of its business and most important differentiating factor.

 This approach has attracted new business from throughout Canada and some leading offshore hedge fund centres through referrals from within the Jovian group and via word of mouth through recommendations from existing clients and industry contacts.
 Many new clients are fresh start-ups whose first requirement is to understand the process and potential pitfalls involved in getting a product to market.

-Kevin Beatson (above) is president and chief executive officer and Ronald Landry (below) is executive vicepresident and chief operating officer with Felcom Data Services in Toronto and Quebec
+By Kevin Beatson and Ronald Landry : Kevin Beatson is president and chief executive officer and Ronald Landry is executive vicepresident and chief operating officer with Felcom Data Services in Toronto and Quebec

 Please click here to download the Hedgeweek Special Report on Toronto Hedge Fund Services 2006

 Tue 26/05/2015 - 15:00

 Fri 29/05/2015 - 09:00